JODY’S TEST RIDER CHRONICLES: MY LIFE AS AN MXA TEST PILOT

 As a matter of political correctness, I’d love to claim that the years spent working on my Bachelors, Masters and PhD. were the keys to my success, and that every aspiring motorcycle test rider would do well to hit the books, stay in school and get a degree (or three).
 Perhaps in the world of Air Force test pilots, an engineering degree is a must, but for a motorcycle test rider, nothing beats an educated derriere — Ed Scheidler’s “seat in the saddle.”

-The measure of a test rider isn’t defined by the coolness factor of being the first to ride a new bike, nor the fact that so few people are chosen to do the job.
+The measure of a test rider isn’t defined by the coolness factor of being the first to ride a new bike, nor the fact that so few people are chosen to do the job (and some that do should be fired immediately).
 In function, test riders are worker ants who do their jobs virtually alone, on empty tracks with no one around to admire their handiwork.
 It is a job, not an adventure.
 When a test rider does his job right, either in the employ of a manufacturer or as the ombudsman of the consumer, he is an anonymous public servant.
 If he is honest, he serves the public by telling people something that they can’t find out for themselves — except at great cost.
 Circumstances beyond my control nominated me for the job.
 I like to think that integrity made me good at it.

 JODY WEISEL’S 2018 EDISON DYE LIFETIME ACHIEVEMENT VIDEO